 - Website: www.slunch.co.kr (Korean only)

-Owned by vegetable grocery store Veggie Food, Osegyehyang has been serving vegetarian food for over 10 years at Insa-dong.
+Owned by vegetable grocery store Veggie Food, Osegyehyang has been serving vegetarian food since 2007 in Insa-dong.
 The greatest draw of this restaurant is the diverse variety of menus.
-Oseggyehyang only prepares food using vegetables and therefore do not have any menu items for fruitarians.
+Oseggyehyang prepares food using only vegetables and therefore do not have any menu items for fruitarians.

 - Signature menus: Bulgui ssambap (griddle rice wrapped in greens) 12,000 won / Dugaejang jeongsik (vegan soup meal) 10,000 won / Sundubu gangdoenjang bibimbap (bibimbap with soft tofu soybean paste sauce) 10,000 won